API Keys

 A new API key on the list

-The scope of options to configure depends on the type of the API key (whether it’s Profile or Workspace).
+The scope of options to configure depends on the type of the API key:

 General settings